top of page

 Person with long hair and blue nails takes a selfie with a yellow phone.
 Red stars on pink background; wearing a hooded garment.

-Would You Rather ESL Speaking Game is a fun and interactive activity for A2–B2 English learners.
+Would You Rather ESL Speaking Game is a fun and interactive activity for A2–B1 English learners.
 Students choose between two options — for example, “Would you rather visit Japan or Finland?” — and explain their reasons.
-The game helps learners practise fluency, conversation skills, and expressing opinions in a relaxed, engaging way.
 It can be used as a warm-up, discussion activity, or end-of-lesson task to encourage creative thinking and natural communication in English.

-1. Introduce the game clearly.
-Explain that students will read a question beginning with “Would you rather...?” and must choose one option, giving at least one reason for their choice.
+1. Explain that students will read a question beginning with “Would you rather...?” and must choose one option, giving at least one reason for their choice.

 2. Model an example.
 Demonstrate how to answer naturally.
 Example: “Would you rather camp in the mountains or stay in a beach house?”
 “I’d rather stay in a beach house because I love swimming and relaxing by the sea.”